Langsett Reservoir walk is a great fairly low-level route you can do that’s accessible for most walkers.

 Go through a gate, then head towards a small wooded area – Thickwoods, following the path alongside it until you reach a second bridge.

 After you’ve crossed the bridge, follow Thickwoods Lane for a short distance.
-Then as the track head off left, continue straight heading alongside the edge of the reservoir.
+Then as the track heads off left, continue straight heading alongside the edge of the reservoir.

 Stage 3 – Thickwoods Lane to Langsett Car Park